tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > palmitic acid
 > ```
 > **Palimitic Acid**
-> A common fatty acid th
+> A common fatty acid that is bonded with glycerol to form a fat.
+> Notice the Carboxyl (COOH))on the end
 > ````

 ````col